Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance: Experiments and Analysis

 \item \textbf{Domain size.} We vary the domain size in three ranges: \begin{enumerate}[label=\alph*)] \item \textbf{Small domain:} $k \in \{25, 50, 75, 100\}$. \item \textbf{Medium domain:} $k \in \{250, 500, 750, 1000\}$. \item \textbf{Large domain:} $k \in \{2500, 5000, 7500, 10000\}$. \end{enumerate}

-\item \textbf{Weights for optimization.} Unless otherwise mentioned, we fix the weights for the two-objective optimization framework to \(w_{\text{ASR}}=0.5\) and \(w_{\mathrm{MSE}}=0.5\), aiming for a balanced trade-off between privacy and accuracy.
-Experiments in Section~\ref{sub:weights_results} will focus on varying these weights.
+\item \textbf{Weights for optimization.} Unless otherwise mentioned, we fix the weights for the two-objective optimization in Eq.~\eqref{eq:objective_function} to \(w_{\text{ASR}}=w_{\mathrm{MSE}}=0.5\), aiming for a balanced trade-off between privacy and accuracy.
+Experiments in Appendix~\ref{app:weights_results} focus on varying these weights.